lynnmeanslight/continuous-clearing-auction/docs/autogen/src/README.md

 event TokensClaimed(address indexed owner, uint256 tokensFilled);
 ```

 **Implementation**: Transfers the calculated token allocation to the bid owner.
 Anyone can call this function, but tokens are always sent to the bid owner.
+If the auction did not graduate, tokens cannot be claimed as all currency is refunded to bidders.

 ### Auction information